JClement57/drungeonsndagrons/src/site/notes/Public/Regions and Locations/Nations of the Known World.md

 ---

 # The Shattered Reach
 Long before written memory, the world was a single sprawling landmass — a cradle where titans walked, gods contended, and mortal kingdoms first took root.
-This unity was violently undone in the Cataclysm of Sundering, a world-rending upheaval said to have been caused by warring deities or a reckless spell of unimaginable scale.
+This unity was violently undone in the Cataclysm of the Shattering, a world-rending upheaval said to have been caused by warring deities or a reckless spell of unimaginable scale.
 Mountains split, rivers boiled into steam, and fissures swallowed whole empires.
 When the world stilled, a vast ocean stood where fertile plains once stretched, forever dividing the continents and scattering countless islands like shattered jewels across the waters.

-Even now, sages debate the true cause of the Sundering, poring over fragmentary myths and cryptic ruins.
+Even now, sages debate the true cause of the Shattering, poring over fragmentary myths and cryptic ruins.
 Meanwhile, sailors and merchants ply the seas born of that long-ago devastation, unknowingly tracing the scars of an ancient wound with every voyage.
 This ocean stands as both a bridge and a barrier between civilizations, its depths hiding echoes of the world that once was.

+## The Veildeep Ocean
+The Veildeep is the ocean that  separates the two continents main of The Shattered Reach.
+Legends say that it hides mysteries and ancient wreckage from the Shattering.
 <br><br>
 # Nations